Autism Spectrum Disorder

 • Difficulty with emotions

-Additionally, persons on the spectrum may have difficulty in making friends and maintaining friendships, and in understanding or interpreting abstract ideas.
+Additionally, persons on the spectrum may have difficulty in making friends and maintaining friendships, and in understanding or interpreting social cues and abstract ideas.
 These behaviours may lead persons on the spectrum to become isolated or ostracised by others who do not understand or are unempathetic.

 Help set up your child for success in life; autism funding is available for your child